 How can I see the City Attorney for my municipal court appearance?

 The City Attorney will be present at your initial appearance.
 If you wish to speak with him, you should wait in the court room for the Judge to call your case.
 When you are called, you would then enter a plea of "not guilty", be given some paperwork, and will be sent to speak with the City Attorney immediately.
 After you have seen the City Attorney, you will need to return to the court room to advise the court on how you wish to proceed with your case.

 If you enter a "not guilty" plea via mail and are sent a "Pre-Trial Notice", you can wait in the lobby of the Police Department on your Pre-Trial date and the City Attorney will call your case without the need for you to see the judge first.

 I missed my court date.
 How can I have my case reopened?

-If a default judgment has been entered against you for non-appearance, you will need to submit a written request to have your case reopened.
-There is a $30 cost assessed for each citation you wish to have reopened within statutory time limits.
+If a default judgment has been entered against you for non-appearance and you would like a new court date, you will need to submit a written request to have your case reopened.
+There is a $40 cost assessed for each citation you wish to have reopened within statutory time limits.
 When the court recieves your request, it will be reviewed by the judge and you will be advised of his decision either way.
 All responses are given in writing.

 How can I get an extension of time to pay a ticket?